An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Everi Holdings Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how EVRI stock compares to 2,000+ US-based stocks, and to peers in the Consumer Services sector and Casinos/Gaming industry.
+We show how EVRI stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Other Activities Related to Credit Intermediation industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.